 But, don’t worry.
 Even if you have thousands in discretionary income, your student loan provider won’t make you use all of it towards student loans.
 You’ll typically pay 10% to 20% of your discretionary income towards your student loans through an IDR plan.
 For example, if your discretionary income is $2,321 per month, you’ll pay around $232 towards your student loans.

 It’s important to remember that although an IDR plan can make student loan repayment more manageable, it also means that your repayment term could extend to nearly 25 years, and as a result paying more interest over time.
+With that in mind, you may want to use a loan repayment calculator to find out how much you need to increase payments to shorten the duration of the loan.

 If you’re considering an IDR plan, you can typically complete the process in about 10 minutes without needing to calculate your discretionary income on your own — it will be done for you through the application process.